JanssenProject/jans/docs/admin/README.md

 * **Integration Guide** A collection of docs about configuring third party software and SaaS providers.

-* **Client API Admin Guide** If you need advanced OpenID signing and encryption features, the Client API does some of the heavy lifting for developers.

 * **Config API Admin Guide** This required component is used by all configuration tools to write Janssen software configuration to the database.